- ✓ Check Availability

 Chania's Old Town spreads out from the harbour, along a maze of narrow alleys squeezing between houses.
 The harbour area has been built and rebuilt so many times it's a fascinating mish-mash of architectural styles and eras, but together the impression is charming.

 - In addition to the beautiful Old Town, Chania also has an impressive Archaeological Museum, a Naval Museum and several other museums.
 And loads of interesting churches.
 And an olive press.
-All explaining why Chania is one of the best places to stay in Crete for culture vultures!

 For the history